DSR-RHIT/install-R-and-RStudio/pages/setup_R_project.md

     `R_LIBS_USER="C:/R/library"`

--   Save the file using the filename .Renviron in your course folder (don’t forget the dot that starts the filename).
+-   Save the file using the filename .Renviron in your course folder (donâ€™t forget the dot that starts the filename).
 For example, C:/Users/layton/Documents/courses/me447/.Renviron

 -   Create a new directory C:/R/library.
 (That is, in C: create a folder named R. In R create a folder named library.)
 This is the directory pointed to by the .Renviron file.